 1 Summary KEY features have been retained & identified for management This report considers the direct and indirect effects of the proposed development in relation to the existing trees; evaluates the magnitude and significance of arboricultural impacts and makes recommendations for control measures applicable throughout the construction stages of the project.
 The arboricultural impacts are localised and generally low The overall arboricultural impacts of the proposed outline residential development within the eastern field are low.
-The layout design has been led by tree and landscape constraints The layout design has considered the trees and the landscape setting from the beginning.
-The re-designed layout revision successfully incorporates the key features and shows how they can be successfully retained during the construction stage.
-The most significant impacts arise from the access point, but the design has minimised these, and includes proposals to improve soil & rooting environments The proposal includes a new access point in the NW corner and the realignment of the road into the site.
-The proposed access will entail the loss of several trees around the entrance point leading to a neutral highly localised impact.
-The trees proposed for removal are implicated in structural instability of a boundary wall - the trees require removal regardless of the development proposals.
-All tree removals are approved under a Section 211 notification.
-The new road has been re-designed to avoid below ground impacts to high quality trees.
-It is recommended that mitigation measures are conditioned and implemented - the proposals include improving the rooting conditions to ensure impacts stay at acceptable levels.
-The internal road has been re-designed and moved north to avoid negative impacts on retained trees, trial hole investigations revealed historical impacts resulting in a modification to the RPA of T171.
-Protection measures can ensure key trees are retained and below ground conditions improved to ensure they can be retained over the long-term.
-The residual impact is assessed as positive over the medium to long-term.
+The layout design has been led by tree and landscape constraints The layout design has considered the trees and landscape setting from the beginning.
+The layout design successfully incorporates the key features and shows how they can be successfully retained during the construction stage.
+The proposal includes a new access point in the NW corner and the realignment of the road into the site.
+The proposed access will entail the loss of several trees around the entrance point leading to a moderate but localised impact.
+The most significant impacts arise from the access point, but the design has minimised these The road will cross the root protection area of two high quality trees leading to some root loss.
+This will have a high to moderate impact that can be reduced if suitable mitigation measures are conditioned and implemented.
+The location of the access point and realigned road has been re-designed and narrowed to minimise negative impacts on trees, partly by using the area of the existing drive.
+Mitigation and protection measures can ensure key trees are retained and below ground conditions improved to ensure they can be retained over the long-term.
+This will reduce the duration of the impact and ensure it is reversible.
 The layout has minimised tree loss The loss of minor internal trees and sections of hedge to provide access will have a highly localised impact of a very limited magnitude.
 The retention of the key trees will help to assimilate the scheme into the local landscape.
-The landscape strategy will provide a substantial improvement to the vegetation on site The proposal includes a landscaping led master plan that includes high level of open space with extensive new tree planting.
+The landscape strategy will provide a substantial improvement to the vegetation on site The proposal includes a landscaping led master plan that includes high level of open space with extensive planting.
 This will lead to a significant long-term improvement to the site with a substantial increase in its tree cover.
-A suitably conditioned planning condition relating to tree planting with aftercare will provide a positive impact over the long-term.

-The proposal accords with local policy and national policy and guidance

-The proposal will accord with locally adopted policy relating to green infrastructure.
+A suitably conditioned planning condition relating to tree planting will provide a positive impact over the long-term.
+The proposal accords with local policy and national policy and guidance The proposal will accord with locally adopted policy relating to green infrastructure.
 The proposal accords with national policy and guidance relating to trees and development.